openmindculture/wp_block_theme_child/README.md

 - WooCommerce
 - Yoast (WP-SEO)

-and any image optimization and/or caching plugin, unless your (managed) host already provides that functionality.
+and any image optimization and/or caching plugin, unless your (managed) host already provides that functionality:

+- TinyPNG
+- W3 Total Cache

 Polylang is a proven plugin for multi-language localization, especially for small sites that might be fine using the free version.